Emergencies At Your Child's School

 A threat is outside the school.
 All exterior doors are locked.
 There are no outside activities.
 Classes continue as normal.

-Schools may be evacuated during a fire, flood or bomb threat.
+Schools may be evacuated during a fire, flood or explosion.
+They may also be evacuated due to a bomb threat.
 All staff, students and visitors immediately leave the building and proceed to the school’s meeting place.
 Everyone either stays at the meeting place or moves to an alternate safe site.
 Staff, students and visitors return to the building only after emergency responders say it is safe.

 Staff and students inside the building go to pre-designated shelter areas, which are usually interior hallways on the lowest floor of a building.
 If the school is damaged and it is safe to go outside, staff, students and visitors may be evacuated.